version-manager/woof/docs/plugins/tools.md

 # Plugin API

+## `<plugin>.env()`

+Called when a plugin needs to set the environment

+This may also be called to hook into `cd`.
+For example, the NodeJS plugin needs to change versions depending on not only `.tool-versions`, but also `.nvm` and `.node-version`

+By default, this automatically does the correct parsing of `.tool-versions` for the particular plugin

 ## `<plugin>.table()`

 Prints a version table to standard output.
 Each line of standard output looks like the following: